The Quantum Method of Planes -- Local Pressure Definitions for Machine Learning Potentials: Theory

-At this point, a useful insight can be obtained from the integral over a volume of the difference between the two Dirac Delta, $\vartheta_{ij} = \vartheta_i - \vartheta_j$, which is only non zero when one molecule is in the volume and the other is outside.
+At this point, a useful insight can be obtained from the difference between the two volume-integrated Dirac Delta functions, $\vartheta_{ij} = \vartheta_i - \vartheta_j$.
+Equation \eq{force_term} integrated over a volume is,

+The term $\vartheta_{ij}$ is only non zero when molecule $i$ is in the volume ($\vartheta_i=1$) and molecule $j$ is not ($\vartheta_j=0$), or vice versa giving a negative sign.
+With both inside, $\vartheta_{ij} = 1 - 1 = 0$ or outside $\vartheta_{ij} = 0 - 0$.
+Physically this can be understood for molecule $i$ as only the interaction with molecules outside of its current volume being able to change the momentum or energy that $i$ adds to that volume.
+All interactions inside the volume are equal and opposite so result in no change in the volume's momentum or energy.
+As the volume is a closed surface, by construction, these $\vartheta_{ij}$ interactions must be surface crossings.
 In this form, the balance on an arbitrary volume can be used to check momentum conservation where surface forces equal internal momentum change (given the absence of any atoms crossing the surface).
 Stress is a more useful form, so the usual manipulations can be made, including the slightly tenuous Taylor expansion of two Dirac delta functionals from \citet{Irving_Kirkwood}, to give $O_{ij}$ the so-called IK operator as an expansion in delta functions \citep{Todd_et_al_95}, or the more useful form obtained by rewriting the integral along a (non unique \citep{Schofield_Henderson}) contour \citep{Noll1955, Monaghan1997},